agrc/gis.utah.gov/src/content/blog/2017-09-05-agrc-status.md

 1. The suspected cause of the issue, and
 1. When the issue will be resolved

-UGRC will continue to use [twitter](https://twitter.com/MapUtah) with the hash tag [#utmap](https://twitter.com/hashtag/utmap) to disseminate information about outages and other interesting news.
-But, UGRC recognizes twitter _does not_ reach all our users.
-Not every GIS user has a twitter account and not every person with a twitter account comprehensively reads our tweets.
+UGRC will continue to use [X](https://twitter.com/MapUtah) with the hash tag [#utmap](https://twitter.com/hashtag/utmap) to disseminate information about outages and other interesting news.
+But, UGRC recognizes X _does not_ reach all our users.
+Not every GIS user has a X account and not every person with a X account comprehensively reads our posts.

 Lastly, if there are other systems that you would like us to track, let us know.